Albertas Manvydas: Biography

-Manvydas was first mentioned in a document dated 1387–89 when he, along other nobles, vouched for Hryćka Konstantynowicza who organized a rebellion against Skirgaila, regent of the Grand Duchy of Lithuania in the name of his brother Jogaila.
+Manvydas was first mentioned in a document dated 1387–89 when he, along other nobles, vouched for Hryćko Konstantynowicz who organized a rebellion against Skirgaila, regent of the Grand Duchy of Lithuania in the name of his brother Jogaila.
 He was a starosta of Vilnius from 1396 to 1413.
 After an administrative reform that established Vilnius Voivodeship in 1413, Manvydas became the first Voivode of Vilnius and held that position until his death.
 During the First Samogitian uprising, he was sent on diplomatic missions to the Teutonic Knights and helped negotiate the Peace of Raciąż (1404).
 In 1403, komtur of Balga gifted him spurs, a symbol of knighthood.
 Very likely, he commanded a Lithuanian unit in the Battle of Grunwald.
 He participated in the 1413 Union of Horodło and received Leliwa coat of arms though he had used a personal coat of arms as early as the 1398 treaty of Salynas.
 Manvydas was among Lithuanian diplomats negotiating with Benedict Makrai, mediator of the Lithuanian–Teutonic dispute over Samogitia.